 Although bass is commonly distributed evenly between left and right channels (L+R bass), movie soundtracks often contain differential (L-R) bass.
 The opening scene in "Top Gun", for example, has loads of L-R bass information.
 If this is not preserved, the bass in these scenes sounds anemic.
-The Sunfire Subwoofer utilizes differential gain on the left and right inputs to retain both the I+R and L-R information.
-Therefore, systems which do not have a dedicated sub/LFE output should use both the left and the bass impact.
+The Sunfire Subwoofer utilizes differential gain on the left and right inputs to retain both the L+R and L-R information.
+Therefore, systems which do not have a dedicated sub/LFE output should use both the left and the right inputs as shown, for the greatest bass impact.

 An alternative connection method without using Y cables is shown on the next page.